Lullabot/drupal-boilerplate/docroot/readme.md

 * Responsive admin theme (named "yoursite_shiny" - please edit this for your own site)
 *  CKEditor with a HTML Purifier based filter and Linkit
 *  Basic "Page" content type
+*  A blank theme with automation tools already configured